fernandomoraes/prometheus-nodejs-exporter/README.md

 ## Http server support

-This library works with all http servers basead on nodejs `http, https or http2` modules like `Express` and so on.
+This library works with all http servers based on nodejs `http, https or http2` modules like `Express` and so on.